AlphaZero28/hyperuniform/README.md

-# hyperuniform
+# hyperuniform metasurface

-This script was used to create a hyperuniform strucutre.
+This script was used to create a hyperuniform structure using Poisson's disk algorithm.